 He has presented papers at numerous conferences in the UK and abroad including at the Royal Statistical Society and at the Society for Social Medicine.
 He is joint author of over 40 published scientific articles.

 David graduated in Mathematics at University of Edinburgh, Statistics at University of London (LSE), and Psychology from the University of London, (IoE) and has Chartered Statistician status of the Royal Statistical Society.

 He has worked in medical statistics in academic research roles for 30 years and is currently appointed as honorary research associate at University College, London.
 Subsequently he has engaged in statistical consultancy work through the Royal Statistical Society working for a wide range of clients on statistical issues.

 Dr Stephen Peake

-Senior Lecturer in Environmental Technologies at the Open University.
+Professor of Climate Change and Energy at the Open University.
 BSc (Sussex: Physics), PhD (Cambridge: Policy Sciences).